Roel Reiné

-Roel Reiné (born 15 July 1970 in Eindhoven) is a Dutch film director.
+Roel Reiné (/ruːl ˈreɪnə/), is a Dutch film director, born 15 July 1970 in Eindhoven.
 Occasionally he uses the alias John Rebel (Bear, Wolf Town).
 His production company is called Rebel Film.

 Career

 Reiné was initially a director of television series and films in his home country.
 He moved to Hollywood and began specializing in direct to DVD sequels such as Death Race 2 and Hard Target 2.
 He also became involved with television in the United States, directing episodes of Inhumans, Wu Assassins and Halo.
 He is also a cinematographer on many of his projects.